Bone and Cartilage Quiz

 Ans. (b)

-Ques.
-Haversian system are found in the
+The haversian system is found in the

 (a) Pigeon